Pros and Cons of Weight Loss Surgery

 Bariatric surgery is not magic but it acts as a tool alongside diet and exercise.
 It is going to require hard work and daily commitment to living a new lifestyle full of healthy choices, it can be quite exhausting for some patients.

-3. Changes In Social Life
+3. Changes in Social Life

 Since your dietary habits have to undergo serious changes, you may need to re-think and avoid certain social situations that revolve around eating.
 This may frustrate friends who normally participate in these situations with you and you may find it hard to continue spending time with them.

-People who have not had bariatric surgery rarely understand what weight loss patients are dealing with, and they find it hard to support their friends’ new lifestyle.
+Moreover, people who have not had bariatric surgery rarely understand what weight loss patients are dealing with, and they find it hard to support their friends’ new lifestyle.
 For the weight loss patient, this is a tough situation because sometimes it comes down to a choice between their new healthy lifestyle, staying on track, and spending time with friends.

 For many, bariatric support groups, both online and in-person, can offer help, advice, and a new social circle of like-minded individuals.